shiotan.blog

 However, now that I'm a bit older, I relate to Tetsuo so fucking hard in both Miracles May endings.
 I know what it's like to take care of a loved one who's ill or dying right up until the point they pass away.
 After my grandma passed, I was really fucking lost having no one to care for—being a caregiver had become a part of my identity and was really integral to showing my love by that point—so I can preemptively relate to what he's about to go through after the Violin Version ending.
 We've more than covered how the true ending resonated with me, so we don't need to go there again.

 As for Makoto… Hated his annoying ass more than anything, even if Zenya's ending was worse.
 He's a little shit with an entitlement problem and severe nice guy tendencies.
 I know Youji isn't the easiest guy with whom to communicate, but it's a two way street.
 He had a lot of inner monologuing and conflict about how he wanted Youji to open up and for them to be real confidantes and shit with one another, but he never tried to have a heart to heart conversation with Youji where he explicitly stated that desire???
 Throwing a temper tantrum and dripping water all over your friend's foyer doesn't fucking count!!!
 I warmed up to him after he cries in the hospital but yeah that was definitely not enough to make up for his bullshit imo.
-Can't even say his cannibalism was the grossest thing about this game either because The Red Road
+Can't even say his cannibalism was the grossest thing about this game either because The Red Road melty sex exists and I saw Zenya's guts on the floor, sooooo.

-am I right?
+Youji is an absolute delight—I mean, instant heart eyes for anyone whose predominant energy is don't sit next to me on the bus, am I right?
 I will admit that the level to which he was emotionally closed off was hard to deal with as someone who's always been a chronic oversharer.
 Not to mention the fact that he's casually failing all his classes and giving my overachiever ass fucking anxiety because of it, but he's a sweetheart and I love him.
 His relationship with his sister was genuinely touching and his reaction to seeing a picture of his baby nephew was so charming.
 Mad respect for an uke who fights back, doesn't take any shit, and calls it like he sees it, too.
 While I definitely would have called the police after Tetsuo touched my butthole without consent in the boy's bathroom, I'm not ever here for victim-blaming so like, I'll allow it.
 People don't believe victims in those situations anyway—just ask the admin of my public school district—so I get it.
 I loved playing mostly from his POV and I don't really think there's much else to say about that.

 Pretty neutral on Kitani, but I must say his tragic backstory (which I didn't get into here) was so over the top while also being non-descript that I felt like I was reading a damn Hannah Howell romance novel during his flashback scene.
 I low-key kind of hate him though for not sending Kunihito into that good night.
 Kunihito caused 100% of the problems in the Okinaga household and he still had the nerve to blame shit on Zenya.
 At the very least Kitanti should have let the Okinaga-gumi take care of Kunihito because he needed to be stopped, like, right after he started communicating with the meat bitches.
 Swinging back to Kitanti because Kunhito is so cancelled he shouldn't even be discussed, I also just want to know how Kitani let things progress to periodically licking his young master's eyeball?
 Like what was the build up to that?
 We need answers, Kitani!

 Kamiya can kiss my whole asshole because he's a fucking pervert… like I know he's trying to get Youji and Tetsuo to fuck because of the cult or whatever, but you can tell that he's super into his students meeting up to have sex on another level.
 Plus every time he was on screen, I always went to grab some LED cleaner for my computer because his lab coat is fucking filthy and made me think I had some shit on my screen.
-EVERY.
-FUCKING.
-TIME.
+Every.
+Fucking.
+Time.
 Anyone who comes for Zenya for no reason can catch these hands, too.
 Someone needed to take him out and I'm pissed he didn't die in any of the endings.

 What else?
 Soundtrack was gorgeous and made me feel feelings—it's going to be a while before I can go back and revisit some of those songs without crying my eyes out.
 Art was downright incredible… There are some moments where the guys look pretty, but it's in a decidedly male way—they're sinewy and masculine and that's refreshing if you like the aesthetic of your heroes to give you a little more verisimilitude in comparison to your standard bishonen.